Warzone mine locations: what’s inside the mines in Warzone?

 Warzone mine locations – Old Mine

-There are three mine entrances visible around the Old Mine buildings in Warzone.
-The first is directly underneath the largest building, built into the rockface.
-The next one is just behind the central building with the tower jutting upwards, and the last is just to the right of that one, before you get to the tiny shack next to the entrance to the road tunnel.
+There were three mine entrances visible around the Old Mine buildings in Warzone.
+The first was directly underneath the largest building, built into the rockface.
+The next one was just behind the central building with the tower jutting upwards, and the last was just to the right of that one, before you reached the tiny shack next to the entrance to the road tunnel.

 A boarded up mine entrance at the Old Mine in Warzone

-There is also a sealed door built into the west wall of the adjacent road tunnel.
-It is completely sealed and has ‘BO’ written above it in Russian (no, it doesn’t say ’60’).
-This is said to be the only entrance into the mine, according to the Warzone Strategy Guide, but how to unlock it is “[Redacted]”.
+There was also a sealed door built into the west wall of the adjacent road tunnel.
+It was completely sealed and had ‘BO’ written above it in Russian (no, it didn’t say ’60’ like many thought).

 Warzone Mine Locations – Salt Mine

-The most obvious Warzone mine entrances are in the back courtyard area of Salt Mine to the north.
-Following the rail track that leads into the cliff will show you one, and there’s also a smaller one at the end of the dirt path above it.
+The most obvious Warzone mine entrances were in the back courtyard area of Salt Mine to the north.
+Following the rail track that led into the cliff would show you one, and there was also a smaller one at the end of the dirt path above it.

-To the east of that is a smaller tunnel with what looks like another potential entrance (look for the big silver pipes).
-Moving east again, you come to the huge main entrance to the mine, but this is “currently sealed to operators”, according to the Warzone Strategy guide.
+To the east of that was a smaller tunnel with what looked like another potential entrance (look for the big silver pipes).
+Moving east again, you would come to the huge main entrance to the mine.
+Diving into the Warzone Strategy guide at the time, this was described as “currently sealed to operators”.
 “Currently”, eh?

 The main entrance to the underground section of Salt Mine in Warzone

-Going up the hill that is northwest of the Salt Mine, you’ll come across two similar-looking entrances within a few metres of each other.
+Going up the hill that was northwest of the Salt Mine, you came across two similar-looking entrances within a few meters of each other.

 An entrance to a mine built into a cliff face in Warzone

-And finally, if you go about 100 metres northwest of that entrance, you’ll find another route into the mine.
-This one tempts you in as it looks unblocked, but once you start making your way through the tunnel, some blocked doors will greet you.
+And finally, if you went about 100 meters northwest of that entrance, you could find another route into the mine.
+This one tempted you in as it looked unblocked at the time, but once you started making your way through the tunnel, some blocked doors would greet you.

 An entrance to a mine in the hills north of Salt Mine in Warzone